Gender-affirming surgery: Social obstacles

 Transgender people often fall victim to different social obstacles which may hinder their experiences with care, such as discrimination, prejudice, harassment, and other stigmatizing behaviours.
 The rejection faced by trans people is much more severe than what is experienced by lesbians, gays, and bisexuals.
-Due to these minority stressors, gender-affirming surgery may result in only limited quality of life improvements, and transgender individuals receiving it may not be fully alleviated of mental health disparities after the procedure.
+Due to these minority stressors, gender-affirming surgery may result in only limited quality of life improvements.

 Regret after gender-affirming surgery may also be an outcome of the discrimination transgender individuals face.
 According to a systematic review published in 2021, "poor social and group support, late-onset gender transition, poor sexual functioning, and mental health problems are factors associated with regret."
-Nevertheless, it found the prevalence of regret after gender-affirming surgery to be quite low, at around 1% of the 7.928 transgender patients studied.
+Nevertheless, it found the prevalence of regret after gender-affirming surgery to be quite low, at around 1% of the 7,928 transgender patients studied.

 Sexuality

 Looking specifically at transsexual people's genital sensitivities, both trans men and trans women are capable of maintaining their genital sensitivities after gender-affirming surgery.
-However, these are counted upon the procedures and surgical tricks which are used to preserve the sensitivity.
+However, these are contingent upon the procedures and surgical tricks which are used to preserve the sensitivity.
 Considering the importance of genital sensitivity in helping transsexuals to avoid unnecessary harm or injury to the genitals, allowing trans men to obtain erection by inserting a penile implant after phalloplasty, the ability of trans people to experience erogenous and tactile sensitivity in their reconstructed genitals is one of the essential objectives surgeons want to achieve in gender-affirming surgery.
 Moreover, studies have also found that the critical procedure for genital sensitivity maintenance and achieving orgasm after phalloplasty is to preserve both the clitoral hood and the clitoris underneath the reconstructed phallus.

 Erogenous sensitivity is measured by the abilities to reach orgasm in genital sexual activities, like masturbation and intercourse.
 Many studies reviewed that both trans men and trans women have reported an increase of orgasms in both sexual activities, implying the possibilities to maintain or even enhance genital sensitivity after gender-affirming surgery.

 Most trans persons report enjoying better sex lives and improved sexual satisfaction after gender-affirming surgery.
 The enhancement of sexual satisfaction was positively related to the satisfaction of new primary sex characteristics.
 Before gender-affirming surgery, trans patients had unwanted sex organs which they were eager to remove.
 Hence, they were not enthusiastic about engaging in sexual activity.
 Transsexual individuals who have undergone gender-affirming surgery are more satisfied with their bodies and experienced less stress when participating in sexual activity.